-Comments on the Fast-Start Pricing NOPR were due on or before February 28, 2017 and were filed by numerous parties, including NEPOOL, ISO-NE and EEI.
+Comments on the Fast-Start Pricing NOPR were filed by numerous parties, including NEPOOL, ISO-NE and EEI.
 Reply comments were filed by MISO and the PJM IMM.
 The Fast-Start Pricing NOPR is pending before the FERC.

 • NOPR: Uplift Cost Allocation and Transparency in RTO/ISO Markets (RM17-2)